Poland risks leaving EU with new judges law, Tusk warns

 "For me, on merit, it amounts to a betrayal of the [Polish] state," Tusk said.

-Like France
+Like France?

 For his part, Poland's deputy justice minister, Sebastian Kaleta, earlier defended the judicial gagging law by saying it resembled a French model.

-But the European Parliament (EP), also on Wednesday, made Poland look far away from the EU mainstream when it came to shared values.
+But the European Parliament (EP), also on Wednesday, made Poland look far away from the EU mainstream on values.

 More than 460 MEPs voted in Strasbourg to "condemn" Polish local authorities for having declared themselves to be "LGBTI ideology-free" zones.